Brooks98/Senior-Design-305/CurrentControlTest/readme.txt

         The operating frequency is 1/SAMPLE_PERIOD

         Any outputs to the motor driver below THRESHOLD puts the motors in to free spin, or free stop mode.

+        NEED TO DO: Scale output values to completely avoid trying to go under the stall threshold